So how does it all work

 One of the best engines to exploit this was the 60s GT40 when they enlarged the cubic capacity they reduced the valve size, this gave the car more torque but still revved to its max which was much less than a Ferrari V12 revving to 12,000rpm but little torque, as a driver i would rather have torque in a 24 hour race, a winner every time in my book.

-The reason it works is a Professor told me it would work and i believed him, and worked on it until it did what he said, so its all about belief.
+The reason it works is a Professor Bill Ray told me in 1976 it would work and i believed him, and worked on it until it did what he said, so its all about belief.

 top